ask-ng-components/generator-ask-web/README.md

 The generator will then ask for the project's name (default is the current directory name in kebab-case/spinal-case).
 The project's main module will have that same name in camelCase (`myProject` in this example).

 Next, you'll need to choose between making a 'Promo website' and an 'Ask-CS application'.
-A 'Promo website' will have [Bootstrap](http://getbootstrap.com/) by default.
+A 'Promo website' will have [Bootstrap][bootstrap] by default.

 Remaining options: